Rabaul: Post–World War II until 1994

 After the Second World War, western New Guinea (renamed Papua) was returned to pre-war owner the Netherlands, and eastern New Guinea was returned to pre-war administrator Australia, and Rabaul flourished as the principal city and port of the archipelago, with one of the finest harbours in the world.
 By 1990 Rabaul's population was 17,044.
 However, Rabaul did not resume its pre-1937 role as capital, which was taken over by Port Moresby for the entirety of the two territories.

-Rabaul's magnificent harbour and central position meant it became a trading hub for the lively, and politically and economically developing New Guinea Islands region (East and West New Britain, New Ireland, Manus Island, and Bougainville).
-It retained that role when Papua New Guinea became independent from Australia in 1975.
+Thanks to its outstanding natural harbor and central geographic location, Rabaul became a trading hub for the New Guinea Islands region, which encompasses East and West New Britain, New Ireland, Manus Island, and Bougainville.
+It retained this trading-hub status following Papua New Guinea's independence from Australia in 1975.